 In the service design field, there are many different visualizations of the service design process.
 The different models are all different and cannot be put in order of which one is the best or the worst.
 Nevertheless, they help us understand the basics of service design.
 Each designer can develop their own preferable model to work with.
 Each project starts differently, and all methods and process pictures will not fit to every project.
 All projects need to be planned separately and the processes applied according to the project.

 All service design processes are based on a double diamond model (4 D model), which is a general design process developed by UK Design Council (2005).
 The model is based on two simple diamonds that describe divergent and convergent stages of the process.

 Service design Double Diamond model.
 A modification of the original model developed by UK Design Council (2005).

 In the second, Define, phase the information is processed and analysed, filtered and selected.
-The result is actionable tasks in a form of problem statements, that are formed from the selected opportunities, needs or problems.
+The result is actionable tasks in a form of problem statements, that are formed from the selected opportunities, needs or problem spaces.
 They are also aligned with the needs and business objectives of the organization.

-The process is often represented as a linear process, but there is a possibility to go back to any other stage from any stage.
+The process is often represented as a linear process, but there is a possibility to go back to any other stage from any stage, in other words mix divergent and convergent thinking.
 We might realize in the development-phase that we need more information from the customers.
 Then we go back to the beginning and learn more.
 In another case, we might find out that the prototype is not interesting enough for our customers, i.e, the prototype doesn’t provide enough value.
 Consequently, we return to the beginning and try again.
 This process may often take hundreds of rounds to make something valuable for both the customer and the company.